MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation.md

 # Experimentation

-> [!IMPORTANT]
-> This improvised experimentation feature is currently in **Private Preview**.
-> It is provided to give you an early look at an upcoming feature, and to allow you to provide feedback while it is still in development.
->
-> Access to this feature is restricted to select titles.
-If you are interested in trying it, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

 ## Overview

 PlayFab’s **Experimentation** feature enables you to elevate the player experience by helping you identify the best strategies for your game via A/B experiment.
 It does so by helping you run multiple simultaneous trustworthy experiment and analysis.